OrangeSpyderMan/inkplate10-weather-cal/README.md

 1. Gets any relevant new data (ie. weather, maps).
 2. Generates a HTML file using a Python HTML translator [Airium](https://pypi.org/project/airium/).
 3. [Selenium](https://pypi.org/project/selenium/) then uses [Geckodriver](https://github.com/mozilla/geckodriver) to make [Firefox](https://www.mozilla.org/firefox/) capture the generated HTML file as a PNG screenshot that fits the dimensions of e-ink resolution.
-4. A [Flask](https://flask.palletsprojects.com/en/2.3.x/) server is then started to serve the generated PNG image to the client.
+4. A separate Gunicorn/Flask web process serves the generated PNG and weather API from the shared artifact directory.
 5. (Optional) The server publishes weather snapshots and listens for Inkplate diagnostics over MQTT.
-6. Depending on configuration the server will either shutdown, run indefinitely, or shutdown after a certain number of times the image is served.
+6. The producer either refreshes indefinitely or generates one artifact set and exits; web serving has an independent lifecycle.
-7. A cronjob ensures the server is refreshed before the client's configured refresh interval elapses.
+7. A cronjob can run the producer before the client's configured refresh interval elapses.

 #### Features: